 15.6.3 - Has a gender balanced contribution and participation been considered and implemented in the filling out of this questionnaire?
-Gender balance is explicitly considered and effectively implemented in the process.
+Gender balance has been explicitly considered in the process but there are still deficiencies its implementation.

 15.6.4 - Did your national authorities mobilise any additional resources to carry out this cycle of Periodic Reporting?